joakim-brannstrom/dextool/plugin/mutate/README.md

 It is possible to run multiple `test` against the same database.
 Just make sure they don't mutate the same source code.

-To see the mutation testing result:
+Generate the mutation testing result:
 ```sh
 dextool mutate report --restrict .. --level alive --mutant lcr
 ```